LexouDuck/42/05-fdf/README.md

 ### format

-You can find test files in the `./tests` folder.
+You can find test files in the `./tests` folder, they have a `.fdf` extension.
 These are just simple height maps, i.e. matrices where each number represent altitude of a vertex.

 ### controls